ashleybaxter/iamashley/_posts/2014-11-13-a-series-of-seemingly-insignificant-events.markdown

 I seek a team of talented designers to begin redesigning the quoting and buying process online.

-Although it's difficult to foresee how this will all pan out, this _could_ be a step towards accomplishing my goal—a goal I have been striving towards for a long time, all because of events that bare no connection to my goal; a conference I attended, people I've met, experiences I've said 'yes' to.
+Although it's difficult to foresee how this will all pan out, this _could_ be a step towards accomplishing my goal—a goal I have been striving towards for a long time, all because of events that bear no connection to my goal; a conference I attended, people I've met, experiences I've said 'yes' to.

 I love the unpredictability of it all.
 I guess I just wanted to emphasise that you should say 'yes' to things.
 Put yourself out there.
 Just _go_ with it.
 You put a lot in, you get a lot out.
 Aye.